Our laboratories generate electrostatic discharge test data on a range of potential material hazards that are present across the process industry.

 Test

 Volume resistivity is a calculated value based on the measured volume resistance using a test cell with known geometry.
-It is an inherent property of a material and is independent of sample size.
-Testing is conducted by applying a range of voltages from one electrode in intimate direct contact, with the specimen’s surface and measuring either a current or direct resistance across the surface to a second electrode.
-The values of either measured or calculated resistance are equated with a cell constant, generated from the test cells’ geometric sizes and configuration and the thickness of the tested material, to derive a volume resistivity value.
-The unit of volume resistivity is Ohm meters (Ωm).
+It is an inherent property of a material and is independent of sample thickness.
+Testing is conducted by applying a range of voltages from one electrode in intimate direct contact, with one of the specimen’s surfaces and measuring either a current or direct resistance through the material to a second electrode on the opposing surface.

 The test is predominantly conducted on liners, hoses, sheet materials and laminates (BS EN 61340-2-3 “Methods of test for determining the resistance and resistivity of solid planar materials to avoid electrostatic charge accumulation”) or items of clothing / personal protective equipment (PPE) (EN 1149-1 “Protective clothing – Electrostatic properties – Part 2: Test method for measurement of the electrical resistance through a material (vertical resistance)”).